knightjdr/cmgo/README.md

 Module specific parameters can be found in the README files in the corresponding folder.

+## Analysis

+Modules for generating files for upload and query file processing.

+### Module name: `analysis-dbgenes`

+* folder `analysis-dbgenes`

+Generates a txt file of genes in FASTA database

 ## Enrichment

+Modules for calculating term enrichment in compartments and associated images.

 ### Module name: `enrichment-heatmap`